dsc-courses/practice.dsc10.com/problems/su22-final/q10-height-vs-weight.md

 - Snippet 1: Recall from the reference sheet, the correlation coefficient is `r = (su(x) * su(y)).mean()`.

-- Snippet 2: We have to standardize each variable seperately so this snippet doesnt work.
+- Snippet 2: We have to standardize each variable separately so this snippet doesn't work.

-- Snippet 3: Note that for this snippet we're standardizing each data point within each variable seperately, and so we're not really standardizing the entire variable correctly.
+- Snippet 3: Note that for this snippet we're standardizing each data point within each variable separately, and so we're not really standardizing the entire variable correctly.
 In other words, applying `su(x[i])` to a singular data point is just going to convert this data point to zero, since we're only inputting one data point into `su()`.

 - Snippet 4: Note that this code is just the same as Snippet 1, except we're now directly computing the product of each corresponding data points individually.
 Hence this Snippet works.